tonyvict/tp/docs/DeveloperGuide.md

 **MSS:**

-1. Tutor enters delattr command with student index and attribute keys.
+1. Tutor enters command to delete attribute with corresponding student index and attribute keys.
 2. ClassRosterPro validates index and attribute keys.
-3. ClassRosterPro removes the specified attributes and confirms.\
+3. ClassRosterPro removes the specified attributes successfully.\
    Use case ends.

 **Extensions:**